- What are my Options if I am a Settlement Class Member?

 - What are the consequences of excluding myself?

-You have the right to opt yourself out of the Settlement Class and some or all of the Court Classes you are a member of, also known as “excluding yourself” from the Classes.
-If you opt out of any of the Classes so that you can start, or continue, your own lawsuit against any of the Defendants in the Lawsuit, you should talk to your own lawyer soon, because you may have missed the deadline to file a claim.
+You have the right to opt yourself out of the Settlement Class—also known as “excluding yourself” from the Class.
+If you opt out so that you can start, or continue your own lawsuit against Altria, you should talk to your own lawyer soon, because you may have missed the deadline to file a claim.
 You will be responsible for the cost of any services provided by your own lawyer.

 - What happens if I opt out of the Settlement Class?

-If you opt out of the Settlement Class, you will not be eligible to receive payment from the Settlement.
-You may be able to file a lawsuit against (or continue to sue) JUUL Labs, and the persons and entities on whose behalf it settled, about the legal claims brought on behalf of the Settlement Class.
+If you opted out of the Settlement Class for the Altria Settlement, you will not be eligible to receive payment from the Altria Settlement.
+You may be able to file a lawsuit against (or continue to sue) Altria about the legal claims brought on behalf of the Settlement Class.

-If you opt out of the Settlement Class but participate in the personal injury settlement, your ability to bring claims against JUUL and the persons and entities on whose behalf it settled may be impacted.
+If you opted out of the Settlement Class but participated in the personal injury settlement, your ability to bring claims against Altria may be impacted.
 You should speak with your own lawyer about how participating in the personal injury settlement may impact your rights even if you opt out of the class action Settlement.

 - What happens if I opt out of the Settlement Class?